iqrakhan4987/Interactive-Lab-Hub/Lab 5/README.md

 [Moondream](https://www.ollama.com/library/moondream) is a lightweight vision-language model that can understand and answer questions about images.
 Unlike the classification models above, Moondream can describe images in natural language and answer specific questions about what it sees.

 The camera captured a photo of me sitting in my room.
-It was able to detect a lot of things from the image ( clothes, glasses, expressions, setting , location.
+It was able to detect a lot of things from the image ( clothes, glasses, expressions, setting , location).

 ![alt text](<You what is her expression.png>))